ejhall78/freeCodeCamp.KylieYing.PythonProjects/README.md

 4. Hangman - Play Hangman with the computer

+** Please Note - you need the HangmanWords file downloaded to play Hangman

 5. TicTacToeGame - Play Tic Tac Toe with the computer that will play it's positions randomly (easy)

 6. TicTacToeAI - Play Tic Tac Toe with the computer that uses an algorithm to ensure it never loses (WARNING!
 You will not win!!!)